-On the basis of the analysis, consultation and assessment undertaken in respect of this Modification Proposal during the Modification Procedures, and the resultant findings of this report, the Balancing and Settlement Code Panel (the Panel) recommends that:
+On the basis of the analysis, consultation and assessment undertaken in respect of this Modification Proposal during the Assessment Procedure, and the resultant findings of this report, the Balancing and Settlement Code Panel (the Panel) recommends that:

-Proposed Modification P114 should be made;

-• The Implementation Date for Proposed Modification P114 should be 4 November 2003, should the Authority determination be received before 2 May 2003.
-Should an Authority determination be received on or after this date, but prior to 22 August 2003 then the Implementation Date should be 24 February 2004;

-It is noted that P114 has an interaction with P102, "Entitlement of Licence Exemptable Generators ("LEGs") to BSC Membership without Evidence of Trading", should Proposed Modification P114 be made Alternative Modification P102 would not be required.
+- Proposed Modification P114 should be made; - The Implementation Date for Proposed Modification P114 should be 4 November 2003, should the Authority determination be received before 2 May 2003.
+Should an Authority determination be received after this date, but prior to 22 August 2003 then the Implementation Date should be 24 February 2004; - It is noted that P114 has an interaction with P102, "Entitlement of Licence Exemptable Generators ("LEGs") to BSC Membership without Evidence of Trading", should P114 Proposed Modification be made P102 Alternative Modification would not be required. - If approved P114 should be implemented on a Settlement Day basis.